 |Product||Current Terms and Rates||Minimum Balance for APY|

 |Checking Account||0.05% APY||$1500|

 |Certificates of Deposit|| ||$500 for all terms|

-The Washington Trust Company Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+The Washington Trust Company Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
 The Washington Trust Company does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
 The Washington Trust Company's CD rates are fair in comparison to the national average.Back to Overview